 …you can refer to it when you’re feeling a bit down or stressed out.

 Openly Express Gratitude to the People in Your Life

 One of the most effective ways of expressing gratitude is directly to another person.
-This can be face-to-face, by phone, letter or email.
+This can be face-to-face, by phone, letter, email or text.
 But be specific and describe in detail what that person did for you and how it made a difference to your life.

 With contemplation – or meditation – all you have to do is find a quiet place.
 Then close your eyes, think about the good things you already have and give thanks.
 As you do this, it reminds your subconscious mind of everything that’s important to you and provides a sense of happiness and contentment.